NSWALC and the Local Aboriginal Land Council Network

-A LALC Board implements the council’s Community, Land and Business Plans.
-The roles and functions of the elected Boards are set out
+A LALC Board implements the LALC's Community, Land and Business Plans.
+The roles and functions of the elected Boards are set out in section

-A Board of a Local Aboriginal Land Council has the following functions:
+A Board of a LALC has the following functions:

 - To direct and control the affairs of the Council

-- To facilitate communication between the Council’s members and the New South Wales Aboriginal Land Council
+- To facilitate communication between the Council’s members and the NSWALC

 - To review the performance of the Council in the exercise of its functions and the achievement of its objectives

-- To enter into short-term residential tenancy agreements in relation to land vested in the Council and to manage or terminate such
+To enter into short-term residential tenancy agreements in relation to land vested in the Council and to manage or terminate such agreements

 - Any other functions conferred on the Board by or under the Act.

-The functions an LALC Board must be carried out in line with the ALRA and the Regulations and must be consistent with its Community,
+The functions of a LALC Board must be carried out in line with the ALRA and the Regulations and must be consistent with its

-The LALC’s Chief Executive Officer manages its day-to-day operations.
-His or her role and function are set out in section 78A(2) of
+The LALCs Chief Executive Officer manages its day-to-day operations.
+His or her role and function are set out in Section 78A(2) of the ALRA.

 - The day-to-day management of the Council’s affairs